SubhadityaMukherjee/Art-KB/docs/Glaucus (aka Glaukos).md

 ---

 # Glaucus (aka Glaukos)
-- A mortal fisherman who transformed into a prophetic sea-god after eating a magical [[herb]].
+- A mortal fisherman who transformed into a prophetic sea-god after eating a magical [Herb](herb.md).
 He became the patron god of fishermen.